sergiolubo/DockerLabs-WriteUps/Elevator.md

 ------------------
 ## Scanning & Enumeration

-We start by performing a general scan with **nmap** on the victim machine's IP to identify the open ports.
+We perform a general scan with **nmap** on the victim machine's IP to identify the open ports.

 ```shell
 sudo nmap -p- --open -sS --min-rate 5000 -vvv -n -Pn 172.17.0.2